Logan Webb: 2021

 In the 2021 regular season, Webb was 11–3 with a 3.03 ERA.
 In 27 games (26 starts), he had 158 strikeouts in 148 1/3 innings, and averaged 7.8 hits, 2.2 walks, and 9.6 strikeouts per 9 innings.
 His salary was $583,000.
 Webb was the starting pitcher in the last game of the season, with the Giants having a one-game lead in the National League West over the Los Angeles Dodgers.
-He pitched seven innings and hit his first career home run in an 11–4 victory.
+He pitched seven innings and hit his first career home run in an 11–4 victory, earning the win.
 It was the last home run hit by a pitcher before the full-time adoption of the designated hitter by the National League in 2022.

 In the playoffs, he pitched 14 2/3 innings, giving up one run and one walk while striking out 17 batters.
-In Game 1, Webb became the third pitcher in franchise history to pitch 7 2/3 innings, allow no runs, and strike out at least 10 batters in a postseason game (joining Madison Bumgarner (2014) and Tim Lincecum (2010)).
+In Game 1, Webb became the third pitcher in franchise history to pitch 7 2/3 innings, allow no runs, and strike out at least 10 batters in a postseason game, joining Madison Bumgarner (2014) and Tim Lincecum (2010).
 In Game 5, he joined Bumgarner, Christy Mathewson, Ryan Vogelsong, and Jack Sanford as the only pitchers in franchise history with multiple appearances of seven innings and one earned run or fewer in a single playoff series.

 2022

 Webb was the Giants' opening-day starter for the 2022 regular season.
-In 32 games (all starts) for the season, he was 15–9 with a 2.90 ERA.
+In 32 games (all starts) in 2022, he was 15–9 with a 2.90 ERA.
 He had 163 strikeouts in 192 1/3 innings, and averaged 8.1 hits, 2.3 walks, 7.6 strikeouts, and only 0.5 home runs allowed per 9 innings.
 He ranked 5th among National League pitchers in wins, 7th in ERA and innings pitched, second in home runs per 9 innings, and 9th in wins above replacement.
 Webb was the first Giants pitcher to win 15 or more games in a regular season since Madison Bumgarner and Johnny Cueto both accomplished the feat in 2016.
 He finished in 11th place in National League Cy Young Award voting.